litzinger/better-pagination.eeaddon/README.md

 ## Add-on Developers

 You can use Better Pagination to add pagination to any custom module tag with very little effort.
-You will need to call the
+You will need to call the better_pagination_abstract_result and better_pagination_abstract_tagdata hooks in your module tag.
+Use the exact same example above for the {paginate} tagpair, just swap out {exp:channel:entries} with {exp:your_module:tag_pair}.
+The limit, offset, and paginate parameters are still required.

     public function my_module_tag()
     {